syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Tooltip.md

 ![Tooltip alignment support in WinUI Char](Interactive-Features_images/Interactive-Features_img3.jpeg)

-**ToolTipMargin**
+**TooltipMargin**

-You can also set the distance for the margin to be positioned from the cursor using the ToolTipMargin property as in the following code snippet.
+You can also set the distance for the margin to be positioned from the cursor using the TooltipMargin property as in the following code snippet.

 {% tabs %}